Nicole Strachan, DVM, DACVIM (SAIM)

 Biography

-During her residency, Dr. Strachan received extensive training in abdominal ultrasound and all endoscopic procedures including gastroduodenoscopy, colonoscopy, rhinoscopy, and bronchoscopy.
-Since completing her residency, Dr. Strachan has been practicing as a board-certified Internal Medicine specialist at a high volume emergency and referral center.
+During her residency, Dr. Fein received extensive training in abdominal ultrasound and all endoscopic procedures including gastroduodenoscopy, colonoscopy, rhinoscopy, and bronchoscopy.
+Since completing her residency, Dr. Fein has been practicing as a board-certified Internal Medicine specialist at a high volume emergency and referral center.

-Within the field of Internal Medicine, Dr. Strachan has a particular interest in immune mediated disease and endocrine disorders.
-Dr. Strachan is a self-proclaimed French bulldog fanatic and in her free time enjoys spending time with her friends, family, and two fur children, a French bulldog named Stella and a Siberian Husky named Stoli
+Within the field of Internal Medicine, Dr. Fein has a particular interest in immune-mediated disease and endocrine disorders.
+Dr. Fein is a self-proclaimed French bulldog fanatic and in her free time enjoys spending time with her friends, family, and two fur children, a French bulldog named Stella and a Siberian Husky named Stoli

 CV